 Adjust your menu to the season

-Your menu needs to move with the seasons.
-Not just in terms of ingredients, but also in size and complexity:
+Your menu must shift with demand patterns.
+Not just ingredients, but size and complexity too:

 Busy period strategy: